David (2025 film)

-David is an upcoming animated biblical musical film featuring the character of David from the Book of Samuel in the Old Testament.
-The film stars the voices of Phil Wickham, Brandon Engman, Asim Chaudhry, Mick Wingert, Will de Renzy-Martin, and Lauren Daigle.
-It is a follow-up to the five-part television miniseries Young David, which tells the story of a young Israelite shepherd, poet and warrior who is predestined to become the new King of Israel and embarks on a journey from beyond the shadow of an evil Philistine giant to prove to his people that true power lies not in a kingship but in faith and freedom.
+David is a 2025 animated epic biblical musical drama film featuring David from the Book of Samuel in the Old Testament.
+The film stars Phil Wickham, Brandon Engman, Asim Chaudhry, Miri Mesika, Mick Wingert, Will de Renzy-Martin, and Lauren Daigle.
+It is a follow-up to the five-part television miniseries Young David and tells the story of a young Israelite shepherd, poet and warrior who is predestined to become the new King of Israel.
+He embarks on a journey from beyond the shadow of an evil Philistine giant named Goliath to prove to his people that true power lies not in a kingship but in faith and freedom.

-David is scheduled to be released in theaters in the United States on December 19, 2025, by Angel Studios.
+David was released in theaters in the United States on December 19, 2025, by Angel Studios.
+The film received mostly positive reviews from critics and grossed $88.3 million, with more releases scheduled for international markets in 2026.
+It was added to Netflix on June 3, 2026, and by June 5 was the streaming platform's top film in the United States.